Wednesdays at

 There, we dance country-western two-step, country waltz, west coast swing, east coast swing, nightclub two-step, and do line dances.

 Some of us also go to Starlight Strut, which is very similar to Sundance Saloon, but for women, trans people, and non-binary people.
-That happens on the second Saturday of the month in the same building as this class.
+That happens on the fourth Saturday of the month in the same building as this class.